xpack/web-jekyll/_posts/releases/vscode-xpack/2021-04-28-vscode-xpack-v0-4-9-released.md

 ---
-title:  VS Code xPack extension v0.4.8 released
+title:  VS Code xPack extension v0.4.9 released

-summary: "Version **0.4.8** is a new development release of **ilg-vscode.xpack**; it fixes a bug."
+summary: "Version **0.4.9** is a new development release of **ilg-vscode.xpack**; it fixes a bug."

-version: 0.4.8
+version: 0.4.9

 date:   2021-04-28 00:51:00 +0300

+redirect_from:
+  - /blog/2021/04/28/vscode-xpack-v0-4-8-released/

 categories:
   - releases